 The Christie is home to the first high energy NHS proton beam therapy (PBT) centre in the UK.

 The service provides psychiatric assessment and treatment, psychotherapy, cognitive behavioral therapy and counselling to adult patients at The Christie with acute or chronic psychological problems.

+Radiotherapy uses high-energy rays to treat disease.
+It can be given both externally and internally.
 Developments in radiotherapy allow us to target tumours with more accurate doses of radiation than ever before.
 Greater accuracy means that fewer healthy cells are damaged, which in turn means that stronger doses can be given, making treatment more effective and, sometimes, shorter.

 Palliative care and symptom control support team helps patients and families live as actively as possible by providing high quality pain and symptom control as well as practical and psychological support.